VictorCouturieux/AlgoGenetiqueProjectThreading/README.md

 # AlgoGenetiqueProjectThreading
-Study of creating a genetic algorithm by following the traveling salesman process.
+Createa genetic algorithm by following the traveling salesman process.